 K.H.
 Menzel with Sweetwaters’s Nick V……

 A GREAT video of how valuable Paul Francis has become to ZILDJIAN.
+Unfortunately Paul has left Zildjian in 2021.

 The LTD edition small kits from SONOR….